ibnuda/fpmortals/manuscript/complete.md

 memungkinkan untuk memiliki pohon yang seimbang namun sangat tidak efisien dilakukan karena tiap kali penyisipan elemen dilakukan, pohon tersebut akan dibangun ulang.

-`ISet` is an implementation of a tree of *bounded balance*, meaning that it is approximately balanced, using the `size` of each branch to balance a node.

 `ISet` merupakan implementasi dari pohon dengan keseimbangan berbatas yang berarti pohon ini diperkirakan seimbang, dengan menggunakan ukuran (`size`)